 On the surface, this reasoning seems compelling.
 The image of some guy trying to operate on his own belly is pretty amusing.
 Anyone who comes up with a catchy line that makes people laugh must be right.

 But, this analogy breaks down very fast.
 Exactly who is the brilliant surgeon in the financial world?
 The financial planning industry would say that the average investor is not as smart as a surgeon, and I agree.
 Maybe professional money managers who run mutual funds are the surgeons.
 But these professionals as a whole don’t do any better than the stock market averages.
-When we take into account the fees charged to investors, index funds outperform actively-managed mutual funds over the long run (see this essay for more about mutual fund underperformance).
+When we take into account the fees charged to investors, index funds outperform actively-managed mutual funds over the long run.

 So, professional money managers aren’t the surgeons in the analogy.
 This leaves financial advisors.
 Fee-only financial advisors might fit here.
 They are usually smart people who are paid for their time to give unbiased advice rather than being paid by mutual fund companies to sell their funds.
 I wouldn’t exactly call fee-only financial advisors surgeons, but the analogy is close.